SiliconLabs/wisun-br-linux/README.md

 an external DHCPv6 server.
 If the DHCP server run on a remote host, you need to launch a DHCPv6 relay.
 `wsbrd` has been tested with ISC DHCP and dnsmasq.
 Both projects provide DHCP server and DHCP relay implementations.
-Note there are some restrictions:

-  - ISC DHCP needs to be patched (for relay and server).
-You will find patches in `misc/`.
-  - DHCP relay provided by dnsmasq < 2.87 has some issues.

 First you have to deactivate the internal dhcp server of `wsbrd` in wbsrd.conf: